 - 12-month and one-month SIM deals both available

 - 'Red' plans can include free subscriptions to NOW TV, Spotify, and Sky Sports Mobile TV

 - Unlimited texts on all mobile contracts and most SIM deals

 - 4G is fast and reliable

-- Can roll over your unused allowance on PAYG bundles
+- Total Rollover lets you roll over your unused allowance on PAYG bundles

 We don't like